oVirt/ovirt-site/source/release/4.3.2/index.html.md

 # oVirt 4.3.2 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.2 First Release Candidate as of March 05, 2019.
+The oVirt Project is pleased to announce the availability of the 4.3.2 Second Release Candidate as of March 13, 2019.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.